 PHP-8.0 branch in Git.
 Please also make sure

 you add a link to the PR in the bug on the bug tracker

 Pull requests implementing RFCs should be submitted against

 Pull requests should never be submitted against

 If your pull request exhibits conflicts with the base branch, please resolve

 git rebase instead of

 Fork the official PHP repository and send a pull request.
 A notification will be sent to the pull request mailing list.
 Sending a note to PHP Internals list (firstname.lastname@example.org) may help getting more feedback and quicker turnaround.
-You can also add pull requests to bug reports.
+You can also add pull requests to bug reports and old bug reports.

 Where possible, please include a self-contained reproduction case!

 Feature requests are generally submitted in the form of Requests for Comments (RFC), ideally accompanied by pull requests.
 You can find the extremely large list of RFCs that have been previously considered on the PHP Wiki.